maspenk/backup/dwm/Readme.md

-this is my dwm setting
+this is my dwm configuration